Fees & Passes

 Starting January 1, 2007 the old Golden Age, Golden Eagle, and Golden Access Passes were replaced with a new series of interagency passes called the America the Beautiful - National Parks and Federal Recreational Lands Pass.
 All Golden Access and Golden Age Passports will continue to be honored according to the provisions of the pass.
 Only paper Golden Age and Access Passports may be exchanged free of charge for new plastic passes.

-Annual Pass for Military - Free (in person)
+Interagency Annual Military Pass - Free (in person)

 The Senior Pass is a lifetime pass for U.S. citizens or permanent residents age 62 or over.
 The pass can be obtained in person at the park or by mailing a completed application form.
 This pass provides access to, and use of, Federal recreation sites that charge an Entrance or Standard Amenity Fee for a lifetime.
 The pass admits all passengers in a non-commercial vehicle where per-vehicle fees are charged or the passholder +3 adults for per-person fee areas (children under 16 are admitted free).
 The Senior Pass provides a 50 percent discount on some Expanded Amenity Fees charged for facilities and services such as camping, swimming, boat launch, and specialized interpretive services.
 In some cases where Expanded Amenity Fees are charged, only the pass holder will be given the 50 percent price reduction.
 The pass is non-transferable and generally does NOT cover or reduce special recreation permit fees or fees charged by concessionaires.